Student Policies/Requirements to participate on an MTSU Education Abroad program. Please click on policy below for

 MTSU does not permit travel to countries or portions of countries where the U.S. Department of State currently advises against travel or tourism by Americans.
 The U.S. Department of State maintains current Travel Warnings on their website.

 Students participating on semester and academic year education abroad programs typically transfer back a maximum equivalence of 18 U.S. credit hours per semester to MTSU.
 Students participating on summer education abroad programs typically transfer a maximum equivalence of 12 U.S. credit hours for the entire summer term.
 The amount of credit transferred to MTSU depends on the international credit transfer conversion for each program.
 Students who earn credit that calculates in excess of 18 U.S. credit hours per semester and in excess of 12 U.S. credit hours for the summer term will transfer back all credit earned abroad.Non-MTSU Student Policy

 The majority of education abroad programs are meant for degree-seeking MTSU students.
 Any Non-MTSU student (including MTSU students who will graduate before the program departure) who wants to participate on an education abroad program (academic or non-academic) should speak to the Office of Education Abroad in Peck Hall, Room 207 regarding possible options.

 If approved, non-degree seeking and/or non-MTSU students must follow the same procedures and policies as degree-seeking MTSU students with regards to their education abroad program (i.e. completion of required forms, participation in the pre-departure orientation, etc).

-Non-degree seeking and/or non-MTSU students do not qualify for any MTSU funding, including the tuition discount for Faculty-Led Signature Study Abroad Programs and Office of Education Abroad scholarships/grants.Disciplinary Issues Policy
+Non-degree seeking and/or non-MTSU students do not qualify for any MTSU funding, including the tuition discount for MTSU faculty-led Signature Study Abroad Programs and Office of Education Abroad scholarships/grants.Disciplinary Issues Policy